-8. Date of Alleged Discrimination (Month, Day, Yea pr).
-0. Date of Alleged Discrimination (Month, Day, Tea n ).
-9. Where did the Alleged Discrimination take place ?
-10. Explain as clearly as possible what happened ar against.
-Describe all of the persons that were in information of the person(s) who discriminated a or separate pages if additional space is required volved.
-Include the name and contact gainst you (if known).
-Use the back of this form 11. .
-Please list any and all witnesses' names and ph of this form or separate pages if additional space 12.
-What type of corrective action would you like to a see taken?
-Have you filed a complaint with any other Federal State court? () YES If yes, check all that appra. () Federal Agency (List agency's name) b. () Federal Court (Please provide location) c. () State Court d. () State Agency (Specify Agency) e. () County Court (Specify Agency) f. () Local Agency (Specify Agency) oly. ()NO 14. .
-If YES to question 13 above, please provide info agency/court where the complaint was filed. rmation about a contact person at the Name: Title: Agency: Telephone: ( ) Address: City: State: Zip Code:

-You may attach any written materials or other information that you think is relevant to your complaint.

-Signature and date is required:
+8. Date of Alleged Dis crimination (Month, Day, Ye ear): 9.
+Where did the Alleg ged Discrimination take plac e?
+10. against.
+Describe a information of the p all of the persons that were i and why you believe that you were discriminated involved.
+Include the name and contact against you (if known).
+Use the back of this form ed.
+11. all witnesses' names and parate pages if additional spa hone numbers/contact information.
+Use the back ce is required.
+12. What type of correct ctive action would you like to see taken?
+State court? () Y a. () Federal Age b. () Federal Court c. () State Court d. () State Agence e. () County Couf f. () Local Agence ES If yes, check all that apency (List agency's name) urt (Please provide location) by (Specify Agency) art (Specify Court and Count by (Specify Agency) agency/court where e the complaint was filed.
+Name: Title: Agency: Telephone: () Address: City: State: Zip Code: , y attach any written re and date is requir on that you think is relevant to your complaint. ınatuı re Date ou co ompleted Questions 4, 5 and 6, your signature a and date is required: natu re Date